 Step4.
 Take an Examination

-To become a research student, you should rst nd a professor to be your academic advisor, and contact him/her directly.
+To become a research student, you should first find a professor to be your academic advisor, and contact him/her directly.
 Once you have found an academic advisor, you should undergo application procedures for the relevant faculty or graduate school.
-As a research student, you must pay the designated examination, admission, and Exchange students will be admitted to Tohoku University as Special Auditing Students or Special Research Students as per exchange. tuition fees.
+As a research student, you must pay the designated examination, admission, and tuition fees.

 Special Auditing Students and Special Research Students

-Exchange students will be admitted to Tohoku University as Special Auditing Students or Special Research Students as per exchange.
+Exchange students will be admitted to Tohoku University as Special Auditing Students or Special Research Students as per exchange agreement.